denten-books/plain-text/main.md

 [^@knobe-nichols, p3]."
 In the field of media and literary studies, it is almost impossible to avoid the influence of "archeology of knowledge," as advanced in its many permutations by Michel Foucault and his followers.
-Yet, such archeologies deal with "artefacts" and "excavations" only as metaphors for what remains, methodologically, a history of ideas.
+Yet, such archeologies deal with "artifacts" and "excavations" only as metaphors for what remains, methodologically, a history of ideas.

 In the recent decade or so, a number of scholars are "making good" on the